kbsezginel/chem-tools-tutorials/README.md

 ### [EQeq][eqeq-page]
 Charge equilibration method for crystal structures.

+### [Packmol][packmol-page]
+PACKMOL creates an initial point for molecular dynamics simulations by packing molecules in defined regions of space.

 ### LAMMPS
 Large-scale Atomic/Molecular Massively Parallel Simulator (LAMMPS) is a molecular dynamics program from Sandia National Laboratories.